 3.5.
 No staff member may administer drugs by injection unless they have received training in this responsibility

 3.6.
-The SENCO will keep a record of training undertaken and a list of staff members qualified to undertake responsibilities under this policy, is maintained by the College.
+A record of training undertaken by staff and a list of staff members qualified to undertake responsibilities under this policy, is maintained by the College.

 4.1.
 Students who are competent will be encouraged to take responsibility for managing their own medicines and procedures.